Children return to school in Seattle after weeklong strike

 Seattle Public Schools and the Seattle Education Association announced Monday night that they had reached a tentative agreement on a new contract, and the union’s membership voted Tuesday to suspend the walkout pending ratification of the contract.

-It’s a three-year deal that will maintain ratios of special-education students to staff, add baseline mental health staffing in all schools, and raise pay above inflation markers, the Seattle Education Association said, though the exact terms were not disclosed.
+It’s a three-year deal that will maintain or in some cases improve ratios of special-education or multilingual students to staff, add baseline mental health staffing in all schools, and raise pay above inflation markers, the Seattle Education Association said.

 “We should be incredibly proud of what we accomplished together,” the union said on its Twitter feed.
 “We won a great tentative agreement and started an important conversation with our community about supporting our students.”